Akxsh20/Login.Signup_Via_PyQt5/README.md

 # Login.Signup_Via_PyQt5
-A very interactive basic UI for users to login to the dashboard page and register them selves
+A very interactive basic UI for users to login to the dashboard page and register themselves

 Data is stored in MySQL workbench